tauri-apps/tauri-docs/docs/manual/architecture/README.md

 The release flow begins with proper configuration in the `tauri.conf.json` file.
 In this file, the developer can configure not only the basic behaviour of the application (like window size and decoration), they can also provide settings for signing and updating.

 Depending upon the operating system that the developer (or CI) is building the application on, there will be an app built for them for that system.
-(Cross compilation is not currently available, however there is an official [GitHub Action](https://github.com/tauri-apps/tauri-action) that can be used to build for all platforms.)
+(Cross compilation is not currently available, however there is an official [GitHub Action][tauri-action] that can be used to build for all platforms.)

 To kick off this process, just: